-Prof. Dr. Mark U Stein
+Prof. Dr. Mark U. Stein

-He is Director of the Graduate School "Graduate School Practices of Literature" and a member of the Graduate School "Literary Theory as a Theory of Society", the DFG-research training group "Literary Form" and the "Graduate School of European Classics".
+- Member of the Graduate School Literary Theory as a Theory of Society, the DFG-research training group Literary Form and the Graduate School of European Classics

 - President of the Association of New Literatures in English (GNEL/ASNEL)

 - Head of Department of the English Seminar at Uni Münster

 - Member of the Commission for the University's Internationalisation